evmcnb/quartz/content/Pearls/Coarctation of the aorta.md

 tags: [Neonatology, Cardiovascular]
 title: Coarctation of the aorta
 date: 2023-09-27
-date modified: Monday, December 1st 2025, 7:58:40 pm
+date modified: Saturday, December 20th 2025, 4:47:13 pm
 date created: Monday, December 1st 2025, 7:53:36 pm
 ---

 A congenital narrowing of the descending aorta.

 - More common in males
-- DESPITE an association with [[Turner's syndrome]]
+- DESPITE an association with [[Pearls/Turner's syndrome]]

 Also associated with:
 - Bicuspid aortic valve